The Benefits of Permanant Life Insurance

 Customize your policy and coverage.

-If you have dependent children, a spouse and parents to care for, you’d want a policy that would protect them after death.
+If you have dependent children, a spouse, and parents to care for, you’d want a policy that would protect them after death.
 Typically, policies are opened for the breadwinner of the family, but a stay-at-home spouse’s contributions are often overlooked.
-You might consider a policy to cover childcare, carpooling and household chore expenses in the event of a stay-at-home spouse’s death.
+You might consider a policy to cover childcare, carpooling, and household chores expenses in the event of a stay-at-home spouse’s death.
 On the flip side, as you get older and children or parents are no longer dependent on you for income, you can reduce your coverage or drop it entirely.